callmeEthan/FlashyBar/README.md

 # FlashyBar
-A simple bar with a flash effect moving across the bar to indicate activity Rewrite for easier general use.
+A simple bar with a flash effect moving across the bar to indicate activity.
+Rewrite from my setup for easier general use.

 ## Usage
 Each bar have their own Settings.inc and layout.inc file, user should edit them if necessary.